akbacak/DMQR/README.md

 This repo contains the source codes of the [Deep multi query image retrieval](https://www.sciencedirect.com/science/article/pii/S0923596520301430) publication.

 The repo contains codes related to simulations and some GUIs written in Matlab.
 The GUIs use multiple images as queries.
-Images of [LAMDA](http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1) and [Streets](https://drive.google.com/drive/folders/1xriB2PCJUmoVsJSDR8nImK1RtzDs0e45?usp=sharing) datasets were used.
+[LAMDA](http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1) and [Streets](https://drive.google.com/drive/folders/1xriB2PCJUmoVsJSDR8nImK1RtzDs0e45?usp=sharing) datasets were used in the simulations.
+You can confirm simulations in the following steps.

 # 1
 Generate hash codes of images by https://github.com/akbacak/DMLH2  repo.